Causing death by dangerous driving: Mode of trial

 Causing death by dangerous driving is an indictable-only offence.

 Sentencing

+United Kingdom

-A person convicted of causing death by dangerous driving is liable to imprisonment for a term not exceeding fourteen years.
-Disqualification for a minimum of two years is obligatory on conviction.
+A person convicted of causing death by dangerous driving is liable to imprisonment for up to 14 years and a driving ban of at least 2 years for an offence committed before 28 June 2022.
+The Police, Crime, Sentencing and Courts Act 2022 increased the penalties greatly, with the maximum sentence changed to life imprisonment and the period of disqualification changed to 5 years at the minimum for offences committed on or after this date.
 Endorsement is obligatory on conviction.
 The offence carries three to eleven penalty points (when the defendant is exceptionally not disqualified).

 The Court of Appeal in R v Cooksley and others gave guidelines for cases where death is caused by dangerous driving.
 In R v Richardson the Court of Appeal reassessed the starting point set out in R v Cooksley taking into consideration the increase in the maximum penalty.
 The relevant starting points identified in Cooksley should be reassessed as follows: